bryanjhv/brackets-tab-tags/README.md

 </tag>
 ```

-### ToDo
+### TODO
-Check if this extension works in Macintosh.
+* Check if this extension works in Macintosh.
+* Detect user's tab preferences (error when tab length is 0 and by spaces).